 David O’Connor, M.S.

-David O’Connor serves San Diego Zoo Global as a Researcher in Global Partnerships.
+David O’Connor serves San Diego Zoo Global as a Researcher in Population Sustainability.
 In this role, he uses participatory, stakeholder-driven approaches to conduct community-based conservation and research with numerous collaborators around the world.
 He is also the instructor of the "Socio-Ecological Methods in Conservation" course through the University of Miami’s Advanced Inquiry Program.
 David is also a member of the IUCN Giraffe and Okapi Specialist Group, and the IUCN Bear Specialist Group.